|Daryl King replied to Change phpstorms location after installation?||7 hours ago|

 |Andriy Bazanov replied to Debugging PHP HTTP request not working||1 day ago|

 |Andriy Bazanov replied to Select file in tree?||1 day ago|

 |daveheq created Select file in tree?||1 day ago|

 |Elena Pogorelova replied to WebStorm support for AppEngine...?||1 day ago|

 |Elena Pogorelova replied to 'import from' doesn't work as well as 'require' for autocompletion and 'go to declaration'||1 day ago|

-For quite a while we have been sharing this blog and other resources for both PhpStorm and WebStorm IDEs, but we came to a conclusion it’s the very time to let these products have their own separate resources to make our visitors get the most relevant information on the product they use without any distraction or inconvenience.
+For quite a while we have been sharing this blog and other resources for both PhpStorm and WebStorm IDEs.
+We came to the conclusion it’s time to let these products have their own separate resources.
+This way our visitors can get the most relevant information on the product they use without any distraction or inconvenience.

-From this moment this blog is closed, no new comments or posts will be published to this blog.
-Everything already published will remain available in this blog.
-And please check the new PhpStorm and WebStorm blogs to get the most relevant information about the product you use.
+From this moment this blog is closed.
+No new comments or posts will be published in this blog.
+Everything already published will remain available.

 Plugin repositories are already separated, and discussion forums will be separated soon.